 How do I opt out of the UPC?

 Opting out merely requires filing a request to the UPC, assuming no litigation has started in the UPC already.
 There is no official fee payable.
 The request can be made by a patent attorney on behalf of the applicant(s) or proprietor(s) of the European Patent (i.e. all the national validations in the participating countries) or European application.
 An opt out request must be authorised by all of the applicant(s)/proprietor(s).

 When can I opt out of the UPC?

-In the three months preceding the opening of the UPC, there will be a sunrise period in which applicants and proprietors can opt out before the start of the UPC.
-Then, during an initial 7 year transitional period, it will be possible to opt out at any time after publication of a European Patent application or after grant of a European Patent application, unless litigation in relation to the patent (any national validation) has already been brought before the UPC.
+During an initial seven-year transitional period from 1 June 2023, it will be possible to opt out at any time after publication of a European Patent application or after grant of a European Patent application, unless litigation in relation to the patent (any national validation) has already been brought before the UPC.
 It will not be possible to opt out after the end of the transitional period.